jordanbell2357/jordanbell2357.github.io/blog/_posts/2023-05-26-USCG-NAIS.md

 > LAPD, NYFD, WSF.
 Undocumented vessels should reflect the vessel’s state
 > registration number−vice name̶−preceded by ‘US#’, e.g. US#AZ1234YZ.
 >
-> Call-sign must reflect the call-sign assigned to the vessel by the FCC; absent an assignment, leave blank.
+> **Call-sign** must reflect the call-sign assigned to the vessel by the FCC; absent an assignment, leave blank.
 >
-> IMO Number4 must reflect the assigned 7-digit IMO number.
+> **IMO Number** must reflect the assigned 7-digit IMO number.
-Use leading zeroes (not trailing zeroes) to fill the parameter, e.g. 0001234567.
-U.S. vessels without an IMO assignment should (if your AIS is 10-digit capable) input their U.S. official number preceded by ‘10000’, e.g. 1001234567, 1000123456.
+> Use leading zeroes (not trailing zeroes) to fill the parameter,
+> e.g. 0001234567.
+U.S. vessels without an IMO assignment
+> should (if your AIS is 10-digit capable) input their U.S. official
+> number preceded by ‘10000’, e.g. 1001234567, 1000123456.
 >
-> Type of positioning source must reflect the actual positioning system in use; i.e. interfaced to the AIS or the internal AIS EPFS.
+> **Type of positioning source** must reflect the
+> actual positioning system in use; i.e. interfaced
+> to the AIS or the internal AIS EPFS.
 >
-> Type of vessel (and cargo) should reflect the appropriate Ship Type listed in the Table; but, not its cargo type.
+> **Type of vessel (and cargo)** should reflect the
+> appropriate Ship Type listed in the Table; but,
+> not its cargo type.
 >
-> Antenna Position | Dimensions (ABCD values) must be encoded in meters, not feet, and reflect the overall dimensions of the vessel, ABDC values expressed as the distance fore (A), aft
+> **Antenna Position \| Dimensions (ABCD values)**
+> must be encoded in meters, not feet, and reflect
+> the overall dimensions of the vessel, ABDC
+> values expressed as the distance fore (A), aft
-(B), to port (C), and to starboard (D) to the positioning-system antenna used by AIS; the intersection of the two white lines in the diagram.
-Improper calibration or encoding could navigation safety.
+> (B), to port (C), and to starboard (D) to the
+> positioning-system antenna used by AIS; the
+> intersection of the two white lines in the
+> diagram.
+Improper calibration or encoding could
+> navigation safety.

+### Voyage Related Data

+> **Voyage Related Data**…should be encoded as needed and kept accurate and up to date
 >
-> Navigation Status must always be up-to-date, i.e. at anchor, underway, engaged in fishing, etc. Vessels engaged in towing, if capable, should use Navigation Status ‘11’ when towing astern or ‘12’ when pushing ahead or alongside5 Remember to change update your status when at anchor or moored, which reduces AIS reporting rates to every 3 minutes; thus mitigates network congestion and improves overall AIS efficiency and range.
+> **Navigation Status** must always be up-to-date, i.e. at anchor,
+> underway, engaged in fishing, etc. Vessels engaged in towing,
+> if capable, should use Navigation Status ‘11’ when towing
+> astern or ‘12’ when pushing ahead or alongside.
 >
-> • Static Draft must be encoded in meters, not feet, and reflect the vessel’s actual or maximum draft.
+> Remember to change update your status when at anchor or moored, which reduces AIS reporting rates to every 3 minutes; thus mitigates network congestion and improves overall AIS efficiency and range.
 >
-> People on Board (POB), although some legacy AIS devices allow for POB reporting it is not required.
+> **Static Draft** must be encoded in meters, not feet, and reflect
+> the vessel’s actual or maximum draft.
 >
+> **People on Board (POB)**, although some legacy AIS devices allow for POB reporting it is not required.
 >
+> **Estimated Time of Arrival (ETA)** must be encoded in
+> Universal Time Coordinated (UTC), not local time; and, reflect
+> the ETA to your destination or voyage departure time, if
+> moored or anchored.
+Not applicable to vessels on unknown
+> or variable schedules (e.g. workboats).

 # U.S. Army Corps of Engineers (USACE)